danielfett/draft-dpop/main.md

 The resource server is required to calculate the hash of the token value presented and verify that it is the same as the hash value in the `ath` field as described in (#checking).
-Since the `ath` field value is covered by the DPoP proof's signature, its inclusion strongly binds the access token value to the holder of the key used to generate the signature.
+Since the `ath` field value is covered by the DPoP proof's signature, its inclusion binds the access token value to the holder of the key used to generate the signature.

-Note that the `ath` field alone does not prevent replay of the DPoP proof or provide strong binding to the request in which the proof is presented, and it is still important to check the time window of the proof as well as the included message parameters such as `htm` and `htu`.
+Note that the `ath` field alone does not prevent replay of the DPoP proof or provide binding to the request in which the proof is presented, and it is still important to check the time window of the proof as well as the included message parameters such as `htm` and `htu`.